hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ### What operating systems are installed on the cluster hosts?

-xxQS_NAMExx supports the following operating systems.

-TODO: Table
+xxQS_NAMExx supports various operating systems.
+For a full list of supported operating systems, versions, and architectures, refer to the chapter 2 of the release notes.

 Before installation, check if the service you intend to install on a host is supported by the product packages for that platform.